 Fences or walls over 8 feet high are not planned.
-A sight obscuring fence is planned along the southern property boundary to meet the Type C landscaping standard, as indicated on the Preliminary Plans in Exhibit A. The project does not include fences within a front, side or rear yard abutting the street.
-This standard is met.
+A sight obscuring fence is planned along the southern property boundary to meet the Type C landscaping standard, as indicated on the Preliminary Plans in Exhibit A. This standard is met.